 I will only try to address the problems inherent in large life-sized formats- yunno- the biggies.

-There seams to be a consensus among conservators that lead priming is superior- however the standard easily available pre-primed canvasses like Claessens 13 DP and Rix 111 are now using oil based primers- not lead anymore.
+There seems to be a consensus among conservators that lead priming is superior- however the standard easily available pre-primed canvasses like Claessens 13 DP and Rix 111 are now using oil based primers- not lead anymore.
 This lead me to my latest unfortunate adventure in canvas stretching- PRIMING MY OWN!

 Whoo- I read all the stuff I could get my hand on-in books and on the internet.
 Got all the right stuff- Rublev lead primer from Natural Pigments- PVA size ( I chickened out on the rabbit skin glue).